GeoNode/documentation/basic/settings/index.rst

             # Place here your code
             return uuid, vals, regions, keywords, custom

-For more information, please rely to `TestCustomMetadataParser`
+For more information, please rely to `TestCustomMetadataParser` which contain a smoke test to explain the functionality

 METADATA_STORER